 Yes, all videos used in this workshop have closed captions entered by hand.
 I have reviewed every minute of it to ensure that the captions are correct.

-You can earn up to three Graduate Level Professional Development Credits through Brandman University, part of the Chapman University System.
-You must register for EDIU 9007, Digging Deeper: Applying Learning Strategies to earn the units.
+You can earn two to four graduate level professional development credits through the University of Massachusetts Global.
+You must register for EDTU 9020: Empowered Problem Solving to earn the credits.
 Please check with your school or district to determine whether these credits are accepted.
-Note that these credits require additional fees ($90 per unit) and follow-up assignments which you can read about on the registration page.
+Note that these credits require additional fees ($80 per credit) and follow-up assignments.

-If you sign up for my workshop, complete all six modules, and do not learn anything you can implement in your classroom, email [email protected] and you will receive a full refund.
+If you complete my workshop and do not learn anything you can use with your students, email me at [email protected] within 10 business days of the workshop ending and I will give you a full refund.